 BACK UP DATE

-If the weather doesn't play ball the back up date for the race is the following weekend, launching Friday 6th July.
+If the weather doesn't play ball the back up date for the race will be Friday 17th August.

 Follow the race by joining the Icarus Trophy Race Network group on Facebook or subscribing to the newsletter: